acolombier/stemgen/README.md

   Everything is available open source, from the [demucsing](https://github.com/facebookresearch/demucs), till the STEM metadata generation.
-- More flexible: support virtually any input format and codex and allows full customisation of the stem metadata.
+- More flexible: support virtually any input format and codec and allows full customisation of the stem metadata.
 - Dynamic: easy to ship or run on the go with Docker, or to script to generate many STEM at once.
+- Producer friendly: offer a multi platform, open source altrernative to the NI's SteamCreator and allow stem creation from STEM tracks.

 Under the hood, it uses: